Muhammadkafaby/setup-server-automate/README.md

-# DevOps Setup
+# setup-server-automate

-**`devops-setup`** is an automation project designed to streamline the setup of a DevOps environment on a server.
+**`setup-server-automate`** is an automation project designed to streamline the setup of a DevOps environment on a server.
 It includes a series of scripts that automate the installation and configuration of essential software and services, making it easier to establish a robust and secure development and production environment.

 ### Features:
 - **Comprehensive server setup**: Automates the installation of Docker, PostgreSQL, Nginx, and more.